brownerd/coderbyte/readme.md

 # CoderByte starter

-Run CoderByle challenges locally.
+Run CoderByle challenges locally with gulp and budo

+## Setup
 - Clone this repo
-- Switch to the **start** branch to access all the uncompleted challenges
 - Install dependencies `npm i`
-- Fire up challenge from the commandline `gulp coderbyte --easy --01`
+- Fire up challenges from the commandline `gulp coderbyte --easy --01`
+- This will open Google Chrome and live relaod your changes on save
+- Open Chrome dev tools to view output in the console

 ## Backstory